relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

   b) Ports and Firewall settings

   - For the Aspera data transfer protocol, the following ports must be configured:
-    - **TCP port 443** - required to be opened to the **[customerinstance].relativity.one** endpoint for login.
+    - **TCP port 443** - required to be opened to the **[customerinstance].relativity.one** endpoint for login
-    - **TCP port 33001** - required to connect the local machine to the RelativityOne data transfer server.
+    - **TCP port 33001** - required to connect the local machine to the Aspera server (asp-[region].relativity.one)
-    - **UDP ports 33001 - 33050** - required to send and receive data from local machine to the RelativityOne data transfer server.
+    - **UDP ports 33001 - 33050** - required to send and receive data from local machine to the Aspera server (asp-[region].relativity.one)

     See [RelativityOne data transfer IP Ranage](https://help.relativity.com/RelativityOne/Content/Getting_Started/RelativityOne_technical_overview.htm#Fully) by Azure Region for more details.
+Please, disregard VPN Portla ULR column and all information related to VPN.
     {: .info }